prativa-97/Mouse-Dynamics/README.md

 # Steps followed:-

 # Execution of code:-
--Open terminal or ide and run the main.py file
+- Open terminal or ide and run the main.py file
 - *Note: The text files containing the data and python files should be in same folder